Tom Marino's Free Pass

 On at least two occasions—in an interview with a local newspaper reporter last September and a radio appearance this April—Marino claimed that he had provided the reference only after receiving permission from his superiors at the Justice Department.
 That wasn't true—at least according to the DOJ.

-On September 28, Marino conceded that he never received permission to give the reference, and told the Sudbury Daily Item that he was allowed to give such references provide he "didn't use his job title or attempt to promote individuals on his staff."
+On September 28, Marino conceded that he never received permission to give the reference, and told the Sudbury Daily Item that he was allowed to give such references provided he "didn't use his job title or attempt to promote individuals on his staff."
 That meshes a bit with Justice Department guidelines, which say US attorneys shouldn't use their "position or title" to "coerce; to endorse any product, service or enterprise; or to give the appearance of governmental sanction."

 Unfortunately for Marino, it is highly possible that he did in fact use his job title to provide the reference to DeNaples.
-The Pennsylvania State Gaming Commission has not released DeNaples application for the slots license.
+The Pennsylvania State Gaming Commission has not released DeNaples' application for the slots license.
 But blank license applications clearly indicate that references must include their occupations and business addresses.
 So if Marino filled out the form correctly, he also revealed his occupation when he provided the reference for DeNaples.

 There's also little doubt that Marino's recusal from the DeNaples investigation constitutes an admission that there was a potential ethics issue involved in providing the reference.
 Justice Department rules mandate recusal "only where a conflict of interest exists or there is an appearance of a conflict of interest or loss of impartiality."
 Deborah Rhode, a legal ethics expert at Stanford University Law School, says "it suggests that there is a relationship there that may be compromised by a conflict of interest," cautioning that some of the details of the case remain confidential and she is only familiar with what has been reported publicly.